 The curb stop valve on your water service line might never get used.
-But when you do need to use your curb valve, it’s usually due to an emergency condition.
+But when you need it, it’s usually due to an emergency condition.
 A sidewalk curb valve is frequently a quick way to shut off the water going into your house in an emergency, without having to open the roadway.
+This provides quick response, and can save you from property damage.

 Unfortunately for many of you that read this article, you might just be in such an emergency situation.
 With that in mind we’ll attempt to cover all bases, and potentially get you out of jam, or prevent you from getting into one.
 In any case, you’ll get some useful information that may truly come in handy.